This is a great time to be a gamer.

 UbiSoft’s UbiArt Framework has so far only yielded Rayman Origins & Legends, but the upcoming Child of Light looks like it might be the best-looking game to come out of the engine yet.
 Child of Light takes cues from Miyazaki animes and Yoshitaka Amano’s art and is being created by core members of the team behind Far Cry 3 – how’s that for a shift in subject matter?

-Take on the role of a young girl named Aurora, who must take back the stars, moon, and sun from the Queen of the Night to get back to her home.
+Take on the role of a young girl named Aurora, who must take back the stars, moon and sun from the Queen of the Night to get back to her home.
 This sidescroller uses RPG elements and even a skill tree like the one seen in Far Cry 3.
-The game looks gorgeous and it’s cool to see Ubisoft working on smaller, riskier titles in addition to the sure-thing open-world games they’re so good at.

 The Crew (PC, PlayStation 4, Xbox One)